meisocafe/obsidian-dataclass/README.md

 -   Dataclass: Rename current class file
 -   Dataclass: Update all files pertaining to the current class

+### Moving files of a class to a directory

+-   In the plugin's settings, set a _Folder property name_
+-   Create a property with that name in your class definition.
+-   In the property value, put the folder path where you want your files to be moved.
+-   Run the command _Dataclass: Update all files pertaining to the current class_

 ### When is a class definition applied to a Note?

 By default, only when executen a command that acts on the file.
 You can however enable _Apply class on Save_ in the settings so that it applies automatically each time you save the file.
 I recommend doing this after playing a little bit with the plugin.